What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Results for

 We again define accuracy by presence of a top cloze item within the model's top $k$ predictions.
 Table~\ref{tab:chowacc} (``Orig'') shows the accuracies for \BL{} and \BB{}.
 For $k=1$, accuracies are very low, with \BB{} slightly outperforming \BL{}.
 When we expand to $k=5$, accuracies predictably increase, and \BL{} now outperforms \BB{} by a healthy margin.

 To test the extent to which BERT is relying on the individual nouns in the context, we try two different perturbations of the contexts: removing the information from the object (\emph{which \underline{customer} the waitress ...}), and removing the information from the subject (\emph{which customer the \underline{waitress}...}), in each case by replacing the noun with a generic substitute.
-In order to make the nouns highly generic, we choose \emph{one} and \emph{other} as the substitutions for the object and subject, respectively.
+We choose \emph{one} and \emph{other} as substitutions for the object and subject, respectively.

 Table~\ref{tab:chowacc} shows the results with each of these perturbations individually and together.
 We observe several notable patterns.
-First, removing either the object (``-Obj'') or the subject (``-Subj'') has relatively little effect on the accuracy of \BB{} for either $k=1$ or $k=5$.
+First, removing either the object (``-Obj'') or the subject (``-Sub'') has relatively little effect on the accuracy of \BB{} for either $k=1$ or $k=5$.
 This is quite different from what we see with \BL{}, the accuracy of which drops substantially when the object or subject information is removed.
 These patterns suggest that \BB{} is less dependent upon the full detail of the subject-object structure, instead relying primarily upon one or the other of the participating nouns for its verb predictions. \BL{}, on the other hand, appears to make heavier use of both nouns, such that loss of either one causes non-trivial disruption in the predictive accuracy.